 Mobile Banking: A New Wave of Mobile-Only Banks

-Mobile banking adoption resulted in a few banks trying to position themselves as pioneers of a new type of banks: mobile-only.
+Mobile banking adoption resulted in a few banks trying to position themselves as pioneers of a new type of bank: mobile-only.
 While all major banks provide some form of mobile banking, with either a smartphone app or a mobile website, these new banking players only offer digital solutions and do not have a single physical branch.

 Axos is full-blown mobile banking without branches and exorbitant fees.
 This online bank doesn’t charge monthly fees for its checking and savings account and has lower minimum deposit requirements than its competitors.